 |AC Maintenance Price|

 Some tasks could be added to your AC service.
-These add-ons range from as low as $25 for a thermostat replacement to as high as $1,000 for duct cleaning.
-These additional tasks may be recommended after the inspection portion of your AC maintenance and are likely necessary to improve function and prevent larger problems.
-Below are some of the most common add-ons and what you may anticipate paying for them.
+These add-ons range from $65 for a basic leveling service to $1,000 in air conditioner cleaning service costs for ducts.
+These additional tasks may be recommended after the inspection portion of your AC maintenance and are likely necessary to improve function and prevent problems.
+Below are some of the most common add-ons and their costs.

 |Drain Line Cleaning||$75 - $200|